Louisiana State Penitentiary: Reception center and death row

 The Reception Center, the closest prison housing building to the main entrance, acts as a reception center for arriving prisoners.
-It is located to the right of the main highway, inside the main gate.
-In addition it contains the death row for male inmates in Louisiana, with 101 extended lockdown cells housing condemned inmates.
+It is inside the main gate to the right of the main highway.
+In addition, it contains the death row for male inmates in Louisiana, with 101 extended lockdown cells housing condemned inmates.
 The death row facility has a central room and multiple tiers.
-The entrance to each tier includes a locked door and color photographs of the prisoners located in each tier.
+The entrance to each tier includes a locked door and color photographs of the prisoners in each tier.

-Death row includes eight tiers, lettered A to G. Seven tiers have 15 cells each, while one tier has 11 cells.
-Each hallway has a cell that is used for showering.
+Death row includes eight tiers, lettered A to G. Seven tiers have 15 cells each, while one tier has 11.
+Each hallway has a cell for showering.
 The death row houses exercise areas with basketball posts.
-The death row facility was constructed in 2006 and there is no air conditioning or cross ventilation.
+The death row facility was constructed in 2006 without air conditioning or cross ventilation.
 In addition, the Reception Center has one minimum custody dormitory with inmates who provide housekeeping for the facility.

-In June 2013 three prisoners filed a federal lawsuit against the prison in the court in Baton Rouge, alleging that the death row facility does not have adequate measures to prevent overheating.
+In June 2013, three prisoners filed a federal lawsuit against the prison in the court in Baton Rouge, alleging that the death row facility does not have adequate measures to prevent overheating.
 The prisoners said that due to pre-existing medical conditions, the heat may cause health problems.
-Brian A. Jackson, the district federal judge, ordered collection of temperature data at the Angola death row for three weeks to determine the conditions.
-During that time, Angola officials blasted outer walls of the prison with water cannons and installed window awnings to attempt to lower temperature data.
+Brian A. Jackson, the district federal judge, ordered temperature data collection at the Angola death row for three weeks to determine the conditions.
+During that time, Angola officials blasted the outer walls of the prison with water cannons and installed window awnings to attempt to lower temperature data.
 In response, Jackson said that he was "troubled" by the possibility of manipulating the temperature data.